 Step 6: Wait four to six weeks

-Unlike most platforms and directories, Pandora’s team reviews each new show manually.
+Unlike most platforms and directories, the Pandora podcast submission team reviews each new show manually.
 This can take four to six weeks, although many podcasters report that it happens much quicker.

 Pandora will send you an email once your show is approved.
 It will be available for Pandora users at that time.
 You can also see the status of your submission in your Pandora account.